rahatbhambri/DS-algo-prep/README.md

 **Useful tips for job search**:
+1) Leetcode premium - Weekly premium (5 problems)
-1) 15-20 daily problems medium, easy from Leetcode
+2) 15-20 daily problems medium, easy from Leetcode
-2) Contribute to open source/ projects
+3) Contribute to open source/ projects
-3) Apply on all - Linkedin, naukri, Instahyre
+4) Apply on all - Linkedin, naukri, Instahyre
-4) Linkedin Premium
+5) Linkedin Premium
-5) Updating resume
+6) Updating resume
-6) Waking up early ~ 8-9 am
+7) Waking up early ~ 8-9 am

 Lessons Learned -
 Negotiate Hard , Have multiple offers , Don't get lowballed (Very Important as many companies are trying to leverage market situation) .
 So the CTC you accept will most likely will remain the same for atleast a year, so negotiate accordingly.